casper-network/docs-archive/economics/consensus.rst

 Consensus economics
 ===================

-Highway consensus is a continuous, trust-less process that has a fixed set of validators engage in scheduled communication to advance the linear chain of finalized blocks, which represents the agreed upon history of changes to the global state.
+Highway consensus is a continuous, trust-less process where a fixed set of validators engage in scheduled communication to advance the linear chain of finalized blocks, representing the history of changes to the global state of the blockchain.
 The fixed set of validators may change at each era boundary.
-The economics of this layer revolve around selection of sets of validators for each era and incentivization of participation according to the schedule.
+The economics of this layer revolve around validator selection and incentivization of participation according to the schedule.

 Entry
 -----
+Several eras after genesis, the system selects a set of validators using a stake auction process.
+The auction takes place in the last block of an era, also called a switch block.
+An auction contract governs the validator selection process, and a *chainspec* configuration file specifies a few key parameters:

-Several eras after genesis, the system settles into selecting a set of validators several eras in advance, governed by the *auction_delay* chainspec parameter (set to 1 at mainnet launch).
-This is done by means of a stake auction that selects a fixed number, governed by the *validator_slots* chainspec parameter, of highest bids at the time of the auction, conducted in the switch block.
-After *auction_delay* eras, the winning validators become the validating set for the new era.
+- The ``auction_delay`` specifies the amount of time that needs to pass before the system enables a new set of validators.
+For example, the `auction_delay` is 1 for Mainnet.
+Therefore, after a delay of 1 era, the winning validators become the validating set for the new era.
+- The ``validator_slots`` parameter specifies how many validators can win an auction.
+The auction selects a fixed number of validators based on their highest bids.

 Bids
 ^^^^

 Each bid is a collection of tokens from a prospective or current validator and its delegators, considered in the auction as a single total.
-Bids and delegations can be freely increased, but withdrawal is subject to an unbonding period governed by the *unbonding_delay* chainspec parameter.
-Unbonding tokens are not considered during the auction.
-Consequently, the exact amount of the bid, which translates into protocol weight for winning validators, can vary within an era, with the bids visible in the switch block determining the winners.
+Bids and delegations can increase freely, but withdrawals are subject to an unbonding period governed by the ``unbonding_delay`` chainspec parameter.
+The auction process does not take into account unbonded tokens.
+Consequently, the exact amount of the bid, which translates into protocol weight for winning validators, can vary within an era.
+The bids are visible in the switch block that determines the winners.

-Each bid is associated with a delegation rate, which can be changed at any time, and activity status.
-Both of these are described in subsequent sub-sections.
+Each bid contains a delegation rate and activity status.
+The delegation rate can change at any time.
+Both of these properties are described further in this document.

 Delegation
 ^^^^^^^^^^

 Delegation allows third parties to participate in consensus by adding weight to their preferred validators.
-Rewards received by validators are distributed in proportion to tokens bid and delegated, with the current or prospective validator responsible for the bid receiving a portion of the delegator rewards set by the delegation rate.
+Rewards received by validators are distributed in proportion to tokens bid and delegated.
+The current or prospective validator responsible for the bid receives a portion of the delegator rewards set by the delegation rate.

-At mainnet launch, delegation is unrestricted.
+At Mainnet launch, delegation is unrestricted.
 Interested readers should review `CEP #29 <https://github.com/CasperLabs/ceps/pull/29>`_, which proposes delegation caps.

 Incentives
 ----------

-Correct operation of the Highway protocol requires the economics of the platform to incentivize non-equivocation, for safety, and participation, for liveness.
-Participation consists of on-time block proposal and timely responses to block proposals.
+Correct operation of the Highway protocol requires the economics of the platform to incentivize non-equivocation for safety and participation for liveness.
+Participation consists of on-time block proposals and timely responses to block proposals.

 Safety may be incentivized through slashing for equivocation.
-This feature is currently disabled, but may be reactivated in the future.
+This feature is currently disabled but may be reactivated in the future.

-Participation is incentivized by scaling rewards for on-time proposals and responses, taking into account the speed of finalization.
+The network incentivizes participation by scaling rewards for on-time proposals and responses, taking into account the speed of finalizing blocks.
 All rewards are added directly to the corresponding bids and delegations.

 Participation
 ^^^^^^^^^^^^^

 Issuance of new tokens and their distribution to validators incentivizes work even under low transaction load.

 CSPR is issued at a fixed rate and distributed to validators (and, indirectly, delegators) in proportion to their stake.
-This is analogous to block rewards in Proof of Work blockchains, except for a couple of differences:
+This is analogous to block rewards in Proof-of-Work blockchains, except for a couple of differences:

 - The growth of CSPR supply is exponential
 - Issuance takes into account slashed CSPR

-With slashing disabled, we can compute block rewards starting with following formula
+With slashing disabled, we can compute block rewards starting with the formula below, where we have these parameters:

+- ``i = 0, 1, ...`` is the era's index
+- ``initial_supply`` is the number of CSPR at genesis
+- ``issuance_rate`` is the annual rate at which new CSPR tokens are minted
+- ``ticks_per_year = 365*24*60*60*1000 = 31_536_000_000``

 .. code-block::

    supply(i) = initial_supply * (1 + issuance_rate)^(tick_at_era_start(i) / ticks_per_year)

-where :code:`i = 0, 1, ...` is the era's index, :code:`initial_supply` is the number of CSPR at genesis, :code:`issuance_rate` is the annual rate at which new CSPR is minted, and :code:`ticks_per_year = 365*24*60*60*1000 = 31_536_000_000`.

-We introduce the *round issuance rate* (corresponding to the chainspec parameter *round_seigniorage_rate*)
+We introduce the *round issuance rate* (corresponding to the chainspec parameter ``round_seigniorage_rate``) with this formula:

 .. code-block::

    round_issuance_rate = pow(1 + issuance_rate, 2^minimum_round_exponent / ticks_per_year) - 1

-which is the annual issuance rate adjusted to a single round of length determined by chainspec parameter *minimum_round_exponent*.
+The *round issuance rate* is the annual issuance rate adjusted to a single round of length determined by the chainspec parameter ``minimum_round_exponent``.
 For illustration, an exponent of 14 corresponds to a round length of roughly 16 seconds.

-Finally, the base round reward is computed as
+Finally, the base round reward is computed as:

 .. code-block::